 The problem occurs because the drone’s compass has come close to a strong magnetic field.
 This problem only happens in GPS mode and not in altitude mode.

 Follow the instructions in this article and or scroll straight down and watch the video which shows you how to re-calibrate the compass on your Phantom 2.
-If you own an new Phantom 3, read and follow these instructions for the Phantom 3 IMU calibration procedure.

 Another great article with video is on how to improve the gps signal on your Phantom 2.